janvmusic/Learning/data-intensive-apps/chapter7.md

 ### Phantoms causing write skew
 On some cases, `write skews` follow this pattern:
-1. Select query that checks something(existig name, balance, if the room is free)
+1. Select query that checks something(existing name, balance, if the room is free)
 2. Depending on the result of the first query, then app code decides what to do.
 3. Then apply the operation (update, delete, insert)
 4. The result of the previous operation, will totally change the result of step 2.